 - Easy to learn

-Beatmakers love Cubase because it’s intuitive and comes with a big library of loops and virtual instruments.
-It actually has 3,000 built-in instrument presets, and 1,500 effects presets (Pro version only).
+Beatmakers love Cubase because it’s intuitive and has a big library of loops and virtual instruments.
+It actually has 3,000 built-in instrument presets and 1,500 effects presets (Pro version only).

 Plus, Steinberg, the company behind Cubase, has a ton of hardware and software that works across their DAWs, including Cubase.